Hungry Healthy Happy

 A mix of different spices toasting in a frying pan.

-Two: Put the chicken in a bowl with half of the spice mix and the salt.
+Two: Put the chicken into a bowl with half of the spice mix and the salt.
 Toss well to coat.
 Cover and marinate in the fridge for 30 minutes.

 Chunks of chicken in a bowl covered in a spice blend.